-Before you start to look for ways to pay off debt, it’s important to figure out what kind of debt you’re dealing with.
-You may have debt from student loans, credit cards, your mortgage, and more.
 Then, you’ll need to get a clear idea of exactly how much debt you’re in.
-Having clear insight into these two factors can help you tailor your debt solutions to your particular situation.
-Now, let’s dive into some ways for you to start paying off your debt!
+Having clear insight into these two factors can help you tailor your debt solutions to your situation.
+Now, let’s dive into some ways for you to start paying off your debt.

 1. Use Your Budget Effectively

-Once you have an idea of what kind of debt you have and how much of it there is, the next step is to get your budget in order.
+Once you have an idea of what kind of debt you have and how much of it there is, the next step is to get your budget sorted.
 If you already have an effective budget tailored to your financial situation, then you’re going to want to go over it thoroughly and see where things went wrong.
 Next, you’ll need to incorporate your debt repayment into your budget to stay on top of your payments.

 2. Pay More Than the Minimum